 The test verifies that UE can be scheduled by PSCell on uplink TCI state 0 and uplink TCI state 1.
 The test also verifies the active uplink TCI state switch time in PSCell meeting the requirement defined in 8.16.3.
 Specifically,

-During T2, UE shall send L1-RSRP report with results for SSB#1 before sending MAC-CE command.
+During T2, UE shall send L1-RSRP report with results for SSB#0 and SSB#1 before sending MAC-CE command.

 After receiving MAC-CE command in slot n in T2, UE shall: